 How can I get started?

-You can reach out to us at [email protected] or use this contact form.
+You can get started exploring using the wizard here, reach out to us at [email protected] or use the contact form.
 We recommend collecting/thinking about the following questions to help you get started:

 - What purpose of use applies to your software and your users?

 - How many facilities using your software will you connect to Carequality?

 - What is your intended roll-out for your facilities?

 - Will your outbound querying be automated off of workflow steps, rely on a user-facing interface, or both?